 Acne is another recognised pigmentation trigger, especially for those with naturally darker skin tones.

 A recent study by international dermatologists in Asia found that in a group of patients who were consulting a dermatologist due to acne, 58% also had PIH.
-(Source: NCBI)
+(Source: NCBI) Their patients wanted the best acne hyperpigmentation treatment they could find.

 According to the Australian College of Dermatologists, there are two main causes of PIH: